 When I was a kid I had an Oldsmobile 88, a big car that held eight easily for drives out to Chestnut Ridge Park.
 Beer, football, flirting.
 On the way home, late at night, we would stop out in the country. grab a couple of blankets from the trunk, spread them out and lay down.
 The rush was better than drugs as we looked up at stars so thick and bright you thought they were as close as the leaves on chestnut trees.
 City kids never get to see the real night sky.

 Being connected to God feels like those nights being cradled in a dark, clear sky filled with brilliant, breath-taking stars.
 The majesty and expanse brought a quiet awe and we felt our smallness.
 None of us were believers, but we believed something when we saw that expanse.
-Most of the time, the noise and brightness and bustle of the day hide the stars no matter how hard you squint up into the sky.
+Most of the time, the noise and brightness and bustle of the city at night hides the stars no matter how hard you squint up into the sky.
 I suppose that’s why He so often wandered off for an evening or a night alone.
 Why He advised us to go into our closets to pray.
 To come away from all the distractions.

 When I look at the night sky and see the work of your fingers—